-Haemangiomas are common birthmarks caused by overgrowths of blood vessels in the skin.
-About one third of them are found at birth, the rest of them appear in the first month of life.
-The underlying caues of haemangiomas is not known.
-The majority of them grow raipdly in the first year of life, before gradually disappearing.
+Haemangiomas are common birthmarks that are caused by overgrowths of little blood vessels we call capillaries in the skin.
+About one third of them are found at birth and they are more commonly seen in baby girls.
+Most haemangiomas appear in the first month of life.
+The underlying cause for haemangiomas is not known.
+They grow raipdly in the six months of life, before gradually disappearing over several years.

-Approximately 80% occur on the head and neck.
-Hemangiomas that are flat and appear reddish in colour are called “superficial” and those that are deeper in the skin and appear bluish in colour are called “deep” hemangiomas.
-Hemangiomas can grow for up to 18 months and then begin to reduce in size slowly.
+Approximately 80% of these leisons occur on the head and neck.
+Those that appear flat and deep red in colour are often called “superficial” and those that are deeper in the skin and appear bluish in colour are called “deep” hemangiomas.
+Hemangiomas can grow for several months and then begin to reduce in size slowly.
 This is known as involution.
-This involution can last from 3- 10 years.
-While all hemangiomas eventually ‘involute” the result is not always cosmetically acceptable.
+This involution phase can last anywhere beteween 3- 10 years, and whilst all hemangiomas eventually ‘involute” the result may not always be cosmetically acceptable.

 HOW COMMON ARE THEY?

 Haemangiomas occur in roughly 3% of all newborn babies and are seen more commonly in premature small babies.
 They affect both boys and girls, but tend to occur more often in girls.

 WHERE DO THEY OCCUR?

 Most haemangiomas occur on the head and neck.
 They can occur anywhere on the skin or inernal organs.